Homemade Dish Soap – Natural

 - In a medium-sized bowl, combine all of the ingredients and stir well.

 - Add essential oils and stir.
-I like to use citrus oils, like lemon, because it is tough on grease.
+I like to use citrus oils (like lemon) because it is tough on grease.

 Hi Amy!
 Love your site and I can’t wait to try this soap.
 I’m now following you on twitter and pinterest and tweeting and pinning this, too.